San Francisco, California is one of the best cities to visit on the West Coast USA.

 On this day of the San Francisco two day itinerary, you will visit the famous Alcatraz Island and tour the prison.

-Then enjoy the iconic cable car ride to Lombard Street and shop in Ghirardelli Square.
+Then enjoy the iconic cable car ride to Lombard Street, try the chocolates in Ghirardelli Square and shop in Union Square.

 End your San Francisco weekend itinerary by checking out the vendors at the Ferry Building Marketplace and dining there.

 A must see in San Francisco in 2 days!
 The famous Alcatraz Island was a federal prison till 1963.

 Some of the country’s most dangerous prisoners were kept here because getting out of Alcatraz was not easy.

 Alcatraz’s most well-known prisoner was Al Capone, the notorious gangster.

 You can tour Alcatraz and its prison cells, historic buildings, and exhibits.

 Access to the island is via ferry from Alcatraz Cruises and the tickets include roundtrip ferry rides and an audio tour of the island.

 Alcatraz is nearly a half-day experience, so we recommend booking a tour early in the morning to make the most of your day.